-This course also requires students to participate in one lesson lab period per week.
+This course also requires students to participate in one lesson lab period per rotating block cycle.
 These small group instruction lessons will reinforce concepts being covered in all instrumental & honors music ensembles.
-Lesson labs will be scheduled in the fall.
+Lesson labs will be scheduled in September.
 Successful completion of this course will be measured by engaged class participation, part and theory assessments, and performance assessments.
-Student participation in performances beyond the regular school day is expected as performances are an indispensable function of the curriculum intended to culminate student core academic learning and provide characterbuilding experiences.
+Student participation in performances beyond the regular school day is expected as performances are an indispensable function of the curriculum intended to culminate student core academic learning and provide character-building experiences.